-- Providing reasoned advice/qualitative comment to clients or other stakeholders on the potential financial impact of sustainability on a property/project - Providing reasoned comment to clients or other stakeholders on the impact of sustainability legislation/policy.
-NB: Sustainability advice may be given in the course of providing conventional property advice to clients or other stakeholders (such as valuation, investment or property/asset management advice) - Strategic advice on long term sustainability objectives.
+- Providing reasoned advice/qualitative comment to clients or other stakeholders on the potential financial impact of sustainability on a property/project - Providing reasoned comment to clients or other stakeholders on the impact of sustainability legislation/policy. - NB: Sustainability advice may be given in the course of providing conventional property advice to clients or other stakeholders (such as valuation, investment or property/asset management advice).